• Hash256

 As mentioned, each node also keeps blocks of confirmed transactions.
 These are held together in a file called the blockchain.

-Fresh transactions are bounced around the network until they are etched in to the blockchain, which is a ledger of confirmed transactions.
+Fresh transactions are bounced around the network until they are etched in to the blockchain, which is permanent storage for transactions.

-Do I have to be a node to use bitcoin?
+Do I have to run a node to use bitcoin?

-You can send and receive bitcoins without having to be a node.
-You just need to get the transaction in to the bitcoin network and you’re good to go.
+You can send and receive bitcoins without having to run a node.
+You just need to get the transaction in to the bitcoin network and you're good to go.